Program Details MOT1

 Goals and KPIs

-2. The products and processes will be more sustainable in terms of carbon footprint and environmental impact than their fossil-based counterparts.
+2. Products and processes will be more sustainable in terms of carbon footprint and environmental impact than their fossil-based counterparts.

 These goals have to be met within the following preconditions:

-3. The products are based on stable, competitively priced supply chains/raw materials from the circular use of biomass and the rational use of crops.
+3. Products are based on stable, competitively priced supply chains/raw materials from the circular use of biomass and the rational use of crops.

-4. The end products must be able to play an important role in (future) Flemish industrial value chains and have considerable global market potential.
+4. End products must be able to play an important role in (future) Flemish industrial value chains and have considerable global market potential.